Location, location, location.

 Banjo is another social media giant with close to 6 million users across the globe.
 Banjo, unlike Geofeedia, is marketed to consumers and average smartphone users.
 It focuses on the experience of virtually attending events, sports or breaking news scenes.

 Banjo founder and CEO Damien Patton touts that his app has the most sophisticated geo-fencing capabilities in the world.
-He claims that a digital perimeter has been drawn around “every event venue,” allowing Banjo users the experience of going to the Super Bowl through their iPad, for example.
+He claims that a digital perimeter has been drawn around “every event venue,” allowing Banjo users the experience of going to the Super Bowl through their iPad,

 “Before you know about it, we know about it,” Patton said.
 “We’re listening to everything, to every second of every day.